vector

 If

-is a list of numbers and possibly other objects, the vector containing the numbers inX
+Xis a list of numbers and possibly other objects, the vector containing the numbers inX(in the same order as inX) is returned. -

 If